Agat2oo1/Carly-Frontend/README.md

+!!!
+For the moment, the database is off because as students we have a limited budget for Azure. !!!

 Instead of Create React App, we are using Next.JS.
 There are some differences from the vanilla React.

 ## First time